-The reporting system is used (similar to the legacy Veritas system) to report any risk, professional liability or safety occurrence, observed by or involving a Vanderbilt University School of Nursing student, staff, or faculty member.
+The Origami reporting system is used to report any risk, professional liability or safety occurrence, observed by or involving a Vanderbilt University School of Nursing student, staff, or faculty member.
 Any type of incident may be reported including but not limited to risk management issues such as clinical related occurrences, student injury or near miss when in a clinical setting, bullying, incivility, and discrimination.
 There are other VUSN and VU resources available to resolve concerns related to programs of study and courses.
 Additional resources are listed in the VUSN Student Handbook section entitled VUSN: Academic Policies.